susanBuck/notes/07_SysAdmin/999_PATH_Variable.md

 	echo $PATH

-Windows users, this command will show you your PATH variables.
+Windows/Cmder users, this command will show you your PATH variables.

 	PATH